 It describes goals, objectives and interventions based on needs assessment, stakeholder feedback, and the possibilities and limits defined in State regulations.
 Every three years, Ventura County is required to develop a new Program and Expenditure Plan for the MHSA funding.
 The Three-year plan outlines and updates the programs and services to be funded by MHSA and allows for a new Three-year budget plan to be created.
 It also allows the County an opportunity to re-evaluate programs and analyze performance outcomes to ensure the services being funded by MHSA are effective.
 The current 3-year plan expires in June 2026.
 A single fiscal year begins July 1st and ends the following calendar year on June 30th.
-This year's report is year one of the Three-year plan.
+This year's report is a report out of year two of the current Three-year Plan.